 While if you have a slightly better budget or you just started domination over the Solidworks then the Dell Inspiron i5577 is the right train for you that’ll help you to achieve your destination.
 This laptop is capable to handle small to medium design/project, and still not recommended for the professionals.

-On the other hand, the Lenovo ThinkPad P50 is probably the best laptop for Solidworks that can handle the very large assemblies along with render and simulation.
-Definitely, it is recommended for the professional, due to its optimal performance.
+On the other hand, the Lenovo ThinkPad P50 is probably the best laptop for Solidworks in 2022 which can handle the very large assemblies along with render and simulation.
+Definitely, it is recommended for the professional due to its higher performance.

-Portability is also a critical factor for many users, and the SurfaceBook 2 is the perfect solution for them.
+Portability is also a critical factor for many users, SurfaceBook 2 is the perfect solution for them.
 Whether you are a student or professional this Solidworks certified portable laptop can handle all of the projects.
-But keep in mind, due to packing the powerful mechanism in the compact body it is the far expensive laptop.
+But keep in mind, due to packing the powerful mechanism in the compact body it is a very expensive mobile device.